-Trayfoot Mountain Trail is a 9.6 mile lightly trafficked loop trail located near Grottoes, VA that features beautiful wild flowers and is rated as moderate.
+Trayfoot Mountain Trail is a 9.6 mile lightly trafficked loop trail located near Grottoes, Virginia that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.

 Please refer to Mid Atlantic Hikes great description at http://midatlantichikes.com/trayfootmt.htm

 Excellent morning hike.
 Did the whole loop.
 Took me 4hrs 45min. with a few stops here and there.
 Ended up with 12.1 miles.
 Beware, I couldn't find a very suitable "people crossing" across the stream in the south most corner, near the end got me since I stayed the loop going north.
 I went up stream and got lucky and stayed dry.
 Otherwise, excellent trail.

 Great trail with good elevation gain.
 We started out going north and while there was heavy fog for the first half of the hike, the Blackrock Summit landscape was really cool in that weather - almost something out of a movie set.
 After the a detour scramble to the top of the summit rock formation, the rest of the trail sets off through dense, lush forests.
 There is a stream at about the 2/3 mark with relatively easy crossings.

 Trail was lightly traveled and we saw more wild life than hikers, including a deer and 2 black bears.
 We'll plan to head back sometime in the fall once the leaves change.

 Unless you're really up for a challenge, I'd recommend traveling the trail counterclockwise (start going north).

 Nice trail with good views at black rock summit and buzzard rock....Nice river after 5 horas total 7 hours hiking slow, watching both mountains from the top was pretty cool.